 Loudoun Water's Potomac River Water Intake leverages state-of-the-art technology and a hydraulically-modeled operating system to sustainably secure Loudoun County's water supply for generations.
 The Intake system is designed with the capability to withdraw river water at the right level and at the right time.
 The system is designed to be adaptive to the stresses and health of the Potomac River, and will be operated to minimize impacts on the Potomac River and the ecosystem it supports.

 The Pumping Station design integrates aesthetics and functionality.
 Loudoun Water has ensured that the Pumping Station complements the landscape and is architecturally compatible with the adjacent community.
 It's also remarkably quiet due to the sound-attenuating chimneys, and it's completely odorless.
-In operation, the Pumping Station will have a back-up generator to ensure that your water service is safe and reliable even in the event of a power outage.
+The Pumping Station will has a back-up generator to ensure that water service is safe and reliable even in the event of a power outage.
 The Potomac River Pumping Station is part of the Potomac Water Supply Program.

 Goose Creek Water Treatment Facility

 In 2014, Goose Creek Water Treatment Facility was purchased from the City of Fairfax.
 The treatment facility underwent numerous upgrades and renovations to ensure the quality of water provided to customers.

 Loudoun Water customers receive water from Goose Creek which comes from Beaverdam Creek Reservoir and Goose Creek Reservoir.
 Beaverdam Creek Reservoir fills Goose Creek Reservoir when water levels get lo and vice versa.
 This water is fully treated by Loudoun Water.

 Currently this facility is a 12 million gallon per day treatment facility.
 The Goose Creek Water Treatment Facility will remain in service until the Trap Rock Water Treatment Facility is brought online.